abhaytiwaricode/Backend-Web-Development-Practice-Code/Major-Project/README.md

 # Wanderlust Web Application

-Wanderlust is a web application built on the (MongoDB, Express.js, Node.js, EJS templates) that allows users to explore and book vacation rentals.
+Wanderlust is a web application built on the MERN (MongoDB, Express.js, React.js, Node.js) stack that allows users to explore and book vacation rentals.

 ## Installation